Cohomological VC-density: Bounds and Applications: Introduction

 Given any set $S$, and $\mathcal{F} \subset_n 2^S$, a $0/1$-pattern on $\mathcal{F}$ is an element of $\{0,1\}^{\mathcal{F}}$.
 We say that a $0/1$-pattern $\sigma \in \{0,1\}^{\mathcal{F}}$ is realizable if and only if $\exists s \in S, \chi_{F}(s) = \sigma(F)$ for all $F \in \mathcal{F}$, where we denote by $\chi_F$ the characteristic function of $F$.
 Denote by $\hat{\nu}_{\mathcal{Y}}(n)$ the maximum number of realizable $0/1$-patterns where the maximum is taken over all finite subsets $\mathcal{Y}' \subset_n \mathcal{Y}$.
 It is an easy exercise to check that

-In particular, the VC-codensity of $\mathcal{Y}$ (or equivalently the VC-density of $\mathcal{X}$) is equal to $\limsup_n \frac{\log \hat{\nu}_\mathcal{Y}(n)}{\log n}$.
+In particular, the VC-codensity of $\mathcal{Y}$ (or equivalently the VC-density of $\mathcal{X}$) is equal to

-Inequality \eqref{eqn:vcd-bound} (and its dual version which gives bounds on realizable $0/1$-patterns) play a fundamental role in many applications in combinatorics, discrete geometry as well as in theoretical computer science.
-For example, Ronyai, Babai and Ganapathy in \cite{RBG01} proved a tight bound on the number of $0/1$-patterns of finite sets of polynomials over an aribitrary field, from which one can deduce immediately that the VC-codensity of the family
+Inequality \eqref{eqn:vcd-bound} (and its dual version which gives bounds on realizable $0/1$-patterns) plays a fundamental role in many applications in combinatorics, discrete geometry as well as in theoretical computer science.
+For example, Ronyai, Babai and Ganapathy in \cite{RBG01} proved a tight bound on the number of $0/1$-patterns of finite sets of polynomials over an arbitrary field, from which one can deduce immediately that the VC-codensity of the family

 is equal to $m$.
 They utilized their bound on the number of $0/1$-patterns to prove tight bounds on projective dimensions of graphs, and of span programs.
 In the setting of ordered fields, similar bounds on the number of sign conditions (instead of $0/1$-patterns) play a key role in obtaining upper bounds on the speed of semi-algebraically defined graph classes \cite{Sauermann}.
 Bounds of VC-codensity enter into the bounds on sizes of epsilon nets \cites{Haussler-Welzl,Komlos-Pach}, the fractional Helly number \cite{Matousek2004}, in recent work on bounding incidences \cites{Iosevich-et-al-incidence, Chernikov-et-al-2020}, in machine-learning \cite{Blumer-et-al} and in many other applications.